AngelaZZZ-611/AngelaZZZ-611.github.io/_pages/about.md

 news: true  # includes a list of news items
 latest_posts: False  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: False #true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: False #true  # includes social icons at the bottom of the page
 ---

 I am a Ph.D. student of Computer Science at New York University (NYU, Courant) advised by Prof. [Jinyang Li](https://cims.nyu.edu/people/profiles/LI_Jinyang.html) and Prof. [Aurojit Panda](https://cs.nyu.edu/~apanda/).